solita/solita.github.com/_posts/2017-07-11-automated-security-testing.md

 ---
 layout: post
-title: Automated security testing
+title: Automated Security Testing
 author: lokori
 excerpt: How to implement a security pipeline and automate security testing?
-This post covers a PoC, based on open-source tools running inside Docker containers, which you can use as a template to implement your own solution.
+This post covers a PoC, which you can use as a template to implement your own solution.
 tags:
 - DevSec
 - security